docker/cli/docs/reference/commandline/system_events.md

 #### Format as JSON

-If a format is set to `{{json .}}`, the events are streamed as valid JSON Lines.
-For information about JSON Lines, please refer to https://jsonlines.org/ .
+If a format is set to `{{json .}}`, events are streamed in the JSON Lines format.
+For information about JSON Lines, see <https://jsonlines.org/>.

 ```console
 $ docker system events --format '{{json .}}'